-- Cad detailing is carried out by a draftsman who pieces together the requirements of both architect and engineer; conflicting information is dealt with by way of an RFI (request for information) these RFI’s are directed to the head contractor (builder) who liaises with architect & engineer to formulate responses to the RFI’s.
-Upon completion of the workshop drawings the draftsman will submit a package of workshop drawings for engineers approval, following receipt of approval comments the draftsman finalizes for construction drawings.
-Note that the steel detail process can be time consuming and so it is recommended that this process is underway before any construction on site is commenced.
+- CAD detailing is carried out by a draftsman who pieces together the requirements of both architect and engineer; conflicting information is dealt with by way of an RFI (Request For Information) these RFI’s are directed to the head contractor (builder) who liaises with architect & engineer to formulate responses to the RFI’s.
+Upon completion of the workshop drawings, the draftsman will submit a package of workshop drawings for engineers approval, following receipt of approval comments the draftsman finalises for construction drawings.
+Note that the steel detail process can be time-consuming and so it is recommended that this process is underway before any construction on site is commenced.

-- Procurement of materials and workshop fabrications can now commence; followed by protective coatings Eg. Buff & prime coat to internal steel, hot dip galvanizing to exposed steel.
-On larger projects the delivery of structural steel can be staged to allow other contractors to progress Eg. Staged per level or staged per internal/external members.
+- Procurement of materials and workshop fabrications can now commence; followed by protective coatings Eg. Buff & prime coat to internal steel, hot dip galvanising to exposed steel.
+On larger projects, the delivery of structural steel can be staged to allow other contractors to progress Eg. Staged per level or staged per internal/external members.

 - If our optional installation allowance is accepted then this will be carried out by qualified riggers & onsite welders, sometimes working in conjunction with the carpenters on those occasions where structural steel and timber framing is interconnecting.

 - The structural steel package has now reached completion.
 Lead times for this process will vary due to the size & complexity of the project.
-As a rule site measures & hand sketches can be finalized within 1 week but larger projects requiring cad detail drawings can take up to 3 weeks pending answers to RFI’s & approval process; the procurement / fabrication & prime coat can usually be finalized within 2 weeks; galvanizing requirements can take up to 2 weeks and the optional installation process can generally be completed in less than 1 week.
+As a rule site measures & hand sketches can be finalised within 1 week but larger projects requiring cad detail drawings can take up to 3 weeks pending answers to RFI’s & approval process; the procurement / fabrication & prime coat can usually be finalised within 2 weeks; galvanising requirements can take up to 2 weeks and the optional installation process can generally be completed in less than 1 week.

-So whether you have a requirement for a couple of steel beams, a handful of steel posts or if you have a major project heavily laden with structural steel members we at Network Steel have the experience to fulfill your needs.
+Whether you have a requirement for a couple of steel beams, a handful of steel posts, or if you have a major project heavily laden with structural steel members we at Network Steel have the experience to fulfil your needs.